 Find Out The Financial Position

 Closing stock appears as a current resource.
 The estimation of the closing stock on the Balance Sheet decides the monetary situation of the business.
-High valuation or devaluation can mislead about the working capital position and financial condition.
+High valuation or devaluation can mislead the working capital position and financial condition.

 How Inventory Is Valued ?

 The technique for valuing inventory relies upon how the business follows the stock efficiently.
-A company should value cost of inventory.
+A company should value the cost of inventory.
 The cost of merchandise is consistently changing due to selling and restocking.
 It should assume the frequent use of cash flow.

 There are four methods for inventory valuation.
 These are: